ARTICLES, CHAPTERS, COMMENTARY

 From Mind to Morality: The Value of Consciousness in Medicine

-conditionally accepted, Oxford Studies in Philosophy of Mind, Vol 1
+Forthcoming, Oxford Studies in Philosophy of Mind, Vol 1

 We generally accept that recognition of personhood drove medicine’s shift away from the biomedical model, and that recognition of personhood remains foundational to medicine’s ethical concerns.
 In the context of patients in vegetative state, however, we’ve come to see that the moral and ethical implications of phenomenal consciousness are distinct from those of personhood.
 In this light, it seems important to reconsider the foundations of medicine.
 What is the role for recognition of consciousness (as distinct from personhood) in grounding the moral value of medicine and the specific demands of clinical ethics?
 I begin by pinning down the tenets of holism as they concern consciousness.
 Next, I discuss three ways in which holism’s concern with conscious states has changed medical science, and I clarify how these scientific changes force us to see medical practice as moral.
 Finally, I argue that the traditional principles of clinical ethics are fully motivated by consciousness in the absence of personhood.
 Most importantly, I suggest that respect for patient autonomy is respect for the dominion of an experiencer in the private, inescapable realm of bodily experience, so conscious patients command this respect even when they lack the capacity to exercise their dominion though decision-making.
 While philosophical discussion of this issue is valuable, it's also important that medical practice might be improved with clarity on the clinical and ethical roles for recognition of consciousness.